The African swine fever, also called the “pig plague”, is now threatening to spread to Baltics

 Professor Franz Conrath, of the Friedrich Loeffler Institute, the body responsible for animal health in Germany, warned at a conference the disease could come “any day now”.

-Overall there have been 620 outbreaks across Eastern Europe in 2015, according to data from the World Organisation for Animal Health.
+Overall there have been 620 outbreaks across Eastern Europe in 2015, according to data from the World Organisation for Animal Health and the ELISA Company of outbreaks.

 Earlier this month, Poland announced a cull of 5,800 pigs in the east of the country to prevent the spread of the virus.